-2.1.
-Publisher should adopt policies and procedures that support editors, reviewers, and authors of the journal ‘Noise Theory and Practice’ in performing their ethical duties under these ethics guidelines.
+We must adopt policies and procedures that support editors, reviewers, and authors of the journals in performing their ethical duties under these ethics guidelines.
 The publisher should ensure that the potential for advertising or reprint revenue has no impact or influence on editorial decisions.

 3. Duties of Editors

 3.1.
 Publication decision

 The editor of any journal published with us is solely and independently responsible for deciding which of the articles submitted to the journal should be published.
 The validation of the work in question and its importance to researchers and readers must always underwrite such decisions.

 3.2.
 Fair play

 3.2.1.
 An editor should evaluate manuscripts for their intellectual content without regard to race, gender, sexual orientation, religious belief, ethnic origin, citizenship, or political philosophy of the authors.
 The journal's editorial policies should encourage transparency and complete, honest reporting.
 The editor should ensure that peer reviewers and authors clearly understand their expectations.

 3.2.2.
 Peer review.
 The editor shall ensure that the peer-review process is fair, unbiased, and timely.
 The editor shall select reviewers who have suitable expertise in the relevant field and follow best practices in avoiding the selection of fraudulent peer reviewers.
 The editor shall review all disclosures of potential conflicts of interest and suggestions for self-citation made by reviewers to determine whether there is any potential for bias.